MegaPortal/closevector-doc/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/), you can visit the website at [closevector-docs](https://closevector-docs.getmegaportal.com/).

 ### Generate your first access key